Whiteside Institute for Clinical Research

 - Molecular biology research laboratory equipped with laser dissection microscope

-- Clinician/Investigators and research subjects throughout the, made up of St. Luke's Hospital, 10 primary care clinics and 26 specialty care clinics
+- Clinicians/investigators and research subjects from St. Luke's Hospital, primary care clinics and specialty care clinics